airbytehq/glossary/content/term/dimensional modeling.md

 ---
-title: "What is Dimensional Modeling"
+title: "What is Dimensional Modeling?"
 tags:
 - data engineering
 ---